denniemok/staff-chat-simplified/README.md

 <hr>

 ### Major Highlights
-- Simple and lightweight, with no unrelated components.
+- Simple, lightweight and highly configurable.
-- Highly configurable with HEX colour and PAPI support included.
+- Built-in support for HEX colour and PlaceholderAPI.
-- Automatically translates any colour codes in staff chat.
+- Automatic colour code conversions in chat.
 - Forward compatible with all 1.8+ versions.

 <hr>